Recurring Billing or Recurring Transactions

 If a cardholder agrees to pay recurring transactions, the merchant is authorized to charge the payment card at predetermined intervals (such as monthly, quarterly, or yearly) for an ongoing basis.

-- Negative option billing: The customer agrees to automatically receive goods or services and, in exchange, automatically be billed.
+Some recurring transactions are classified as negative option billing.
+This means the customer agrees to automatically receive goods or services and, in exchange, automatically be billed.
 This process will continue until the customer cancels the agreement.
 Examples include memberships or subscriptions.
+These payment plans sometimes include a free trial or introductory offer.

 Also referred to as: